 The fall is a bountiful time of year and when all the harvest festivals take place throughout Connecticut, with very good reason.
 During the 8-week fall share, the very last of the summer crops are generally available early on and then fall crops take over.
 Carrots, sweet potatoes, winter squash, broccoli, cabbage, cauliflower, and onions are all in abundance.
 Cool weather crops like radish, salad turnips and bok choy all return.
 The growing season is in the hands of mother nature so there is always some unknowns with the fall.
 The best part is that most of the fall crops like frosts and can even handle a freeze.
 In fact many vegetables like kale, cabbage and carrots get sweeter after a frost.
 This is the time of year when these are at their finest.
 Many of the storage crops (carrots, cabbage, onions, squash) should be available in quantities that can at least help you continue to eat locally during the winter.
 Student shares will include a selection of four to five items, at the student's discretion, at the half-share volume.
 More information on the student share can be found here.

-Members can choose to pick up their farmshare at the farm in Mansfield or in Manchester at the Labyrinth Brewing Company for summer and fall shares.
-Student shares are only available at the farm.
+Members can choose to pick up their farmshare at the farm in Columbia or in Manchester at the Labyrinth Brewing Company for summer and fall shares.
+Pick up location in Storrs/Mansfield is tentative.
+Check back soon for details.
 You are asked to choose a day that works best for you and stick with it for the seasons, although we can accommodate for vacations or unexpected issues that arise.
-Only half shares will be available for pickup at Labyrinth.
+Only half shares will be available for pickup at Labyrinth and Storrs/Mansfield.

 As always, mother nature is ultimately in charge and try as we might to work with her, there are some aspects of growing vegetable crops that are largely out of our control.
 Every effort is made to produce the most delicious and beautiful produce available but inevitably there's something that doesn't work out quite like you expected.
 CSA members must be aware that nothing is guaranteed and crop available can change at a moment's notice.
 This is what makes every season unique and keep farmers on their toes.